 Higher education

-Non-degree postgraduate programmes, as another form of continuing education, are provided by public and non-public higher education institutions (HEIs), research institutions and institutes of the Polish Academy of Sciences.
-The Law on Higher Education and Science (ustawa Prawo o szkolnictwie wyższym i nauce) does not use the term ‘continuing education’.
-However, in view of the so-called third mission of higher education (see Chapter 8.1, Table 1 and Chapter 7 ‘Higher Education’), this type of programme can be considered part of continuing education.
+Non-degree postgraduate programmes are another type of continuing education programmes.
+They are provided by public and non-public higher education institutions (HEIs), research institutions and institutes of the Polish Academy of Sciences.
+The 2018 Law on Higher Education and Science (ustawa Prawo o szkolnictwie wyższym i nauce) does not use the term ‘continuing education’.
+However, in view of the so-called third mission of higher education (see Chapter 8.1, Table 1 and Chapter 7 ‘Higher Education’), this type of programme can be considered as part of continuing education.
 In addition to non-degree postgraduate programmes, HEIs and research institutions offer specialist programmes and courses in other settings such as third-age universities and open universities.

 Students in non-degree postgraduate programmes and specialist programmes

-The Law on Higher Education and Science defines non-degree postgraduate programmes as the type of programme provided by HEIs, research institutions and institutes of the Polish Academy of Sciences which are open to applicants who hold a full qualification at least at Level 6 of the Polish Qualifications Framework (PQF), obtained in the higher education and science system.
-As part of a programme of at least a 2-years’ duration, students are awarded partial qualifications at Levels 6, 7 or 8 of the PQF.
+The 2018 Law on Higher Education and Science defines non-degree postgraduate programmes as the type of programme provided by HEIs, research institutions and institutes of the Polish Academy of Sciences that is open to applicants who hold a full qualification at least at Level 6 of the Polish Qualifications Framework (PQF), obtained in the higher education and science system.
+Uon completion of a programme of at least a 2-years’ duration, students are awarded partial qualifications at Levels 6, 7 or 8 of the PQF.

-According to the POLON system (Integrated System of Information on Science and Higher Education) (information in Polish only), there were 371 public and non-public HEIs in Poland in 2021.
+According to the POLON system (Integrated System of Information on Science and Higher Education), there were 342 public and non-public HEIs in Poland in the academic year 2023/2024.

-Specialist programmes, which are defined in the above-mentioned Act, are offered by HEIs and research institutions.
-Specialist programmes last for at least 3 semesters and lead to a full qualification at Level 5 of the PQF.
+As defined in the Law on Higher Education, specialist programmes are offered by HEIs and research institutions, last for at least 3 semesters and lead to a full qualification at Level 5 of the PQF.

 Open universities and third-age universities

-Third-age universities (TAU) (uniwersytet trzeciego wieku) are entities (not only educational institutions) which aim primarily to provide education, but also to facilitate the integration and encourage engagement of older people and, thus, to improve the quality of their lives and increase their participation in social life.
+Third-age universities (TAU) (uniwersytet trzeciego wieku) are entities (not only educational institutions) which aim primarily to provide education, but also to facilitate the integration and encourage engagement of seniors and, thus, to improve the quality of their lives and increase their participation in social life.

 In organisational and legal terms, the following types of entities operate as TAUs: